 Centrist case study: Tony Blair and New Labour

 As described in another of my articles, Labour won a landslide in 1997 thanks largely to voter fatigue towards the Tories and John Smith gaining a commanding lead for Labour and turning the party into a government in waiting.
 Smith produced a socialist programme of government by setting up the Social Justice Commission in 1992, which included the minimum wage, a headline policy for Blair's government.
 Tom Watson, the former deputy Labour leader, described the policies resulting from the Commission’s report as the “bedrock” of Labour’s radical first term in government.
 Blair then fell on centrism to fill the political void in New Labour after exhausting the policies provided by Smith’s Social Justice Commission.

 Like Bill Clinton’s presidency, Blair’s government operated in a benign economy, which was described by Mervyn King, the Governor of the Bank of England, as a “golden period” for the British economy.
 The centrist theory that votes coalesced around the centre and centrism was the only path to electoral victory was tested in the most favourable of conditions.
 What were the results?
 Between 1997-2010 Tony Blair and his Chancellor, Gordon Brown, lost Labour 5 million votes and left the party with just 8.6 million votes, 29% vote share, insolvent and with the lowest number of party members in a hundred years.

 Blair’s supporters constantly cite the three general elections the party won but studiously ignore the high cost of those victories and the missed opportunity of making Labour the natural party of government and transforming the UK.
-Blair was like a racing driver who was given a fast car by the previous owner, won three races but crashed the car so badly it was virtually undrivable, then spent the next 15 year boasting about what a great driver he was.
-To continue the sporting analogy in football terms, you are only as good as your last match.
+Blair was like a racing driver who was given a fast car by the previous owner, won three races but crashed the car so badly it was virtually undrivable and when the next driver fixed the car and got it running again put sugar in the tank to make sure they couldn't win.

 Common themes of centrism